-Better to drive, with increased comfort and efficiency.
+Better to drive, with increased efficiency and plug-in option

 - Class-leading efficiency

 - Generously equipped